 In November 2005, the City and County of Denver and LAC established an environmental Oversight Agreement.
 The Agreement requires that LAC oversee any excavation of soils on property that is owned by Denver or will be owned by Denver on the former Lowry Air Force Base.
 The Agreement further requires LAC to manage environmental contamination on those properties for 10 years.
 The Agreement provides payment to Denver for remedial, administrative and legal fees associated with the environmental issues related to Lowry.

-Further information about the Oversight Agreement is provided in a fact sheet and FAQ provided by the City and County f Denver.
+Further information about the Oversight Agreement is provided in a fact sheet.